-The Group's consolidated financial reports for the period of January 1 to March 31, 2023 and 2022 are prepared in accordance with the "Regulations Governing the Preparation of Financial Reports by Public Banks," "Regulations Governing the Preparation of Financial Reports by Securities Issuers," and IAS 34, Interim Financial Reporting as endorsed and announced by the FSC.
+The Group's consolidated financial reports for the period of January 1 to June 30, 2023 and 2022 are prepared in accordance with the Regulations Governing the Preparation of Financial Reports by Public Banks, Regulations Governing the Preparation of Financial Reports by Securities Issuers, and IAS 34 Interim Financial Reporting approved and issued by the FSC.

-2. Basis of Preparation
+2. Basis of preparation